thinker89/docs_hub/project_market_mood/docs/what_is_this_app_en.md

   <a href="https://thinker89.github.io/docs_hub/project_market_mood/docs/what_is_this_app_ja.html">日本語</a>
 </div>

 # Another window to the market.
-Catch the mood at a glance.
+Market Sentiment at a glance.

 <details>
   <summary>What is this app?</summary>